-The printers which you intend to use may be a network printers connected to another computer rather than the computer you intend to run the printer service on.
-However, the printers must still be installed on the same computer as the printer service.
+The printers which you intend to use may be a network printers connected to another workstation rather than the workstation you intend to run the printer service on.
+However, the printers must still be installed on the same workstation as the printer service.
 The printers are identified by name.
 Which printer is used for which report is configured in Ongoing WMS.
 If no configuration is made for a report, then the default printer will be used.

 If you are concerned that your print server will be a single point of failure without any redundancy, you can install the Ongoing Printer Service on several servers.
 Each instance of the service will handle some portion of printouts.
 If one of the servers should fail, the other servers will pick up the slack.

 Do you have many printers in your warehouse?
 Printing requires more performance than you might think.
 If you are using more than 20 different printers in your warehouse it is recommended to have at least two printer services.
 They can then balance the load and you quicker get the printouts to your packing stations.

 Find connected printers

 Before you start the set up you should make sure your printer service is connected and that it has access to all the printers you want to use.
 Go to Connected printer services from Administration ⇒ Printer settings.

 You will find all connected printer services.
 If you press select you can see what printers the service has access to.
 The Printer Name will be used as the printer path in the next step.

 Add printers in Ongoing